The Stop Institutional Child Abuse Act

 There are an estimated 120,000 – 200,000 minors placed in congregate care facilities across the U.S. annually.
 Most enter these residential settings through the child welfare and juvenile justice systems, school district’s individualized education programs, by refugee resettlement agencies, mental health providers, and through private parental placement.

 Many of these youth have prior trauma histories before placement, which are compounded by separating them from their communities in addition to experiencing abuse and neglect within the congregate care placement.
-Due to a lack of regulatory infrastructure and government oversight, a culture of abuse has been allowed to thrive leading to preventable deaths of children and trauma.
+Due to a lack of regulatory infrastructure and government oversight, a culture of abuse has been allowed to thrive for decades, leading to preventable deaths of children and further trauma.

 OUR PHILOSOPHY

-Breaking Code Silence believes that every youth has a right to liberty, family, community and the necessary tools and opportunity to enjoy their adolescence.
-Should a child be placed in a congregate care setting it is their right to be afforded a safe, humane environment and to be free of unnecessary restriction.
+Breaking Code Silence believes that every youth has a right to liberty, family, community, and the necessary tools and opportunity to enjoy their adolescence.
+Should a child be placed in a congregate care setting, it is their right to be afforded a safe, humane environment and to be free of unnecessary restriction.

 WHAT IS CONGREGATE CARE